harshraj172/harshraj172.github.io/index.md

 I am passionate about making language models safe, useful, and controllable.
 Over the past few years, I have taken my first steps as a researcher, thanks to some wonderful collaborators and mentors.

-I am currently working with [David Bau](https://baulab.info/) on understanding reasoning models through mechanistic interpretability.
+I am currently working with [David Bau](https://baulab.info/) and [Robert West](https://dlab.epfl.ch/people/west/) on interpretability of reasoning models.
 Most recently, I co-led the **Preventing Adversarial Reward Optimization** project (in collaboration with [Dom](https://scholar.google.com/citations?user=80aJAKYAAAAJ&hl=en)) at the [AI Safety Camp](https://www.aisafety.camp/).
 As an Applied Scientist at [VijilAI](https://www.vijil.ai/), I worked alongside [Leif](https://boltzmann-brain.github.io/) to develop a database of red-teaming prompts.

 Previously, I collaborated with [Subho](https://www.subhomajumdar.com/), Dom, and [Vipul](https://vipulgupta1011.github.io/) on [evaluating](https://arxiv.org/abs/2211.05853) and [improving](https://arxiv.org/abs/2502.15924) the consistency of language models.